by Danielle of More Than Four Walls

 Yogurt – Homemade yogurt from raw or organic milk is best but hey, no judgement if you use store bought just make sure it’s organic.
-Here’s 4 methods for making yogurt.
 This is your probiotic!

-Milk – Sticking with the real food theme, raw milk is best.
+Milk – Sticking with the real food theme, you can use whole milk.
 You could use almond milk though I have never done it that way.

 Extracts or Oils – To enhance the flavor of these delicious pops you need to add vanilla and orange flavors.
 You have your preference of using extracts or essential oils.
 Oils can be controversial so if you prefer not to ingest them stick with extracts.
 Vanilla and Orange Essential Oils are considered GRAS or “Generally Regarded as Safe” according to the FDA and that’s what I use in ours.